sahijoshi/ModbusApp/README.md

 # Installation
 - Download from the repository.
 - Open .xcworkspace file inside project folder with Xcode.
+- Click run or press cmd+R to run project on simulator.

 # Architecture
 <img src="https://raw.githubusercontent.com/sahijoshi/ModbusApp/master/Assets/architecture.png" width="300"/>

+# MVVM
+- MVVM architecture pattern has been used in this project.
+#### Model
+- Model is where the data resides.
+Here, Modbus class represents data that App operates on.

+#### View Model
+- It updates view from model output and updates model from view input.
+Here, ModbusViewModel class is our view model which contains all logics and acts as an interface between Mobus model and ModbusViewController view.

+#### View
+- This is the face of the app as it contains user interface's visual elements.
+Here, ModbusViewController is the view whose job is to present data on the screen.

 # Implementation
 - The Modbus data is received as JSON format.